gemaatienza/Machine-Learning-Coursera/README.md

 There were 8 programming exercises for the course covering the following topics:

-Exercise 1 - Multivariable Linear Regression
+Exercise 1 - Linear Regression

 Exercise 2 - Regularization